 To create a custom installer, you need to include the runtime libraries used by your application.
 The exact configuration depends on the Gurobi API that you are using:

-Any program that uses Gurobi needs to include the Gurobi native-code library (
+Any program that uses Gurobi needs to include the Gurobi native-code library (eg for Version 11:

-libgurobi100.dylib for macOS), and the program must be able to find the library when it runs.
+libgurobi110.dylib for macOS), and the program must be able to find the library when it runs.
+These libraries are included in the folders of a Gurobi installation.
 You can either place the file in the same directory as your program, or you can set the appropriate environment variable so that your program can find it (

 PATH on Windows,